denis-mludek/kaiju/README.md

 }
 ```

-Now, that isn't terribly useful because we really want our component to be stateful, else we would just use a regular `Vnode` object.
+Now, that isn't terribly useful because we really want our component to be stateful, else we would just use a regular `VNode` object.

 2) Let's add some state, and make it change over time: